How to freshly mill flour at home for baking

 Absolutely.
 I go through periods where I’ll switch to using freshly milled hard red wheat in my sourdough starter maintenance routine.
 Typically, I will mill once on the weekend and make enough flour for the week’s refreshments.
 You can store the fresh flour in a cool, dark spot in the pantry just like any other flour.

-Using fresh flour in my starter (and, importantly, also any levain) adds a wonderful aroma and a different flavor profile, which ultimately will change the final bread made with the starter.
+Using fresh flour in my starter or levain adds a wonderful aroma and a different flavor profile, which ultimately will change the final bread made with the starter.
 That said, I still like to use some aged white flour to refresh my starter even when using freshly milled; typically I will use at least 50% aged white flour mixed with 50% freshly milled.
 This is simply a personal preference; I like that I can still see some strong signs of fermentation from the fresh, while the aged white flour will allow for ample rise and gas-trapping ability.
 Additionally, it means I don’t have to use quite so much freshly milled whole wheat flour at each refreshment.

 Why does freshly milled flour need more water?